 Violation of College policy during this time will subject the student to removal from College housing until the start of classes.

-For the protection of students living in the residence halls, periodic fire drills are conducted by the residential life and public safety staff.
+For the protection of students living in the residence halls, periodic fire drills are conducted by the residential life and campus safety staff.
 All students are expected to evacuate the building when the fire alarms are sounded.
 Some drills may involve room checks to insure the building has been vacated.
 Students who tamper with fire alarm systems or other safety devices may be subject to the penalties imposed by the Annville Fire Department and the Commonwealth of Pennsylvania for violation of local and state ordinances.
 Heavy fines are imposed for the misuse of fire prevention devices.
 The College imposes judicial/student conduct action and a $300 fine plus the cost of resultant damage and possible removal from the residence hall or College Suspension.

 Fabric may not be hung from ceilings or draped on walls.
 Fabric is extremely flammable.